A full range of Gluten-free flour from Naturally Good Food

 Gluten-free pasta and noodles: including organic gluten-free pasta and a variety of noodles, with great ones available from King Soba.

 Gluten-free grains: try using some grains that are naturally gluten-free, such as quinoa in the place of couscous, or bulgur wheat for salads and side dishes.
 If semolina is called for, you could substitute an equivalent such as polenta or ground rice.

 There are a number of flours that are naturally gluten free, but are not labelled as gluten free as they have not been tested for their gluten status; we do not pack any products that we label as gluten free; so we must rely on our suppliers labeling.

-At Naturally Good Food we sell a huge range of gluten-free flours.
+At Naturally Good Food we sell a huge range of gluten-free flours, including a great selection of gluten free fllour mixes.
 For all your gluten-free flour needs, there is no better selection.
-The full range of gluten-free flour consists of:
+Among the range of gluten-free flour and mixes we stock are:

 Almonds (ground): ground almonds are widely used in gluten-free cakes (we have a number of recipes in our recipe section for you to try), as they can add a wonderful moist texture.
 Many biscuits and cakes made with almonds come from Spain and Italy.
 One of the main problems with ground almonds is that they can be expensive, so buy in larger quantities to give yourself the best saving.
 Balanced against the cost is the fact that ground almonds do not keep their delicate flavour for ever; if you buy ground almonds in bulk for gluten-free cooking you need to be prepared for this.